Jules Jaspar: Arrest and trial

 On 12 November 1942 Jaspar was arrested, along with his wife and secretary, by French police at the Simex branch office, on Rue du Dragon in Marseille.

-Trial

 On 8 March 1943 a Luftwaffe court martial was convened at the Roger & Gallet building, at 62-64 Rue du Faubourg Saint Honoré, Paris, that was presided over by General Judge of the Luftwaffe and Nazi apologist Manfred Roeder.
 The employees of Simex were tried at the court including Jaspar and Legrand.

 On 15 April 1943 Jaspar and Legrand, along with many others from Fresnes Prison, were loaded onto closed train wagons and taken to Germany.
 Jaspar was deported to Mauthausen concentration camp.
 Claire Legrand was deported to Ravensbrück concentration camp and then to Auschwitz concentration camp in January 1944, where she was murdered in the gas chamber in November 1944.

+Later life

 Jaspar was liberated on 5 May 1945.
 On 2 April 1948 he was recognized as a political prisoner and later, on 5 March 1957, as a civilian resistance fighter.